 But, in September 1859, Joshua Norton charted a new path, declaring himself “Emperor of the United States.”
 Emperor Norton had a flair for the dramatic, wearing an increasingly elaborate uniform with large gold-plated epaulets and a feather-bedecked beaver hat.
 And, he had a knack for making farsighted proclamations that many of his contemporaries regarded as outrageous.

-Besides printing his own money, which was accepted as legal tender at places he frequented, he made the prescient claim, with three newspaper proclamations in 1872, that San Francisco and Oakland should be connected by a bridge via Yerba Buena Island.
+Besides selling his own currency, which was accepted as legal tender at places he frequented, Emperor Norton made the prescient claim, with three newspaper proclamations in 1872, that San Francisco and Oakland should be connected by a bridge via Yerba Buena Island.
 It took another 64 years for this fevered notion to become a reality with the opening of the San Francisco-Oakland Bay Bridge on November 12, 1936.
-Norton would eventually declare himself “Emperor of the United States,” and “Protector of Mexico.”